 Help is available at the reference counter in the Library.
 You can also send the Library reference questions through the Web site.
 In addition to answering quick questions, the reference librarians are available for individual tutorials to help you plan your research, select productive indexes, and search them efficiently.
-Please call for an appointment.
+Please call the reference counter for an appointment.